 - Research has shown conclusively that on managed grouse moors the breeding success of some species of moorland birds is significantly improved – primarily due to muirburn and predator control carried out by gamekeepers

 - A Game Conservancy Deutschland study found 103 bird species thriving on Glenogil Estates in the Angus Glens in 2018, among them were red listed species such as curlew, lapwing, black grouse and merlin.

 - Glenturret Estate in Perthshire recorded no less than 12 different raptor species hunting and nesting on the moorland in 2016, including several breeding pairs of hen harriers, a nesting pair of peregrine fledging four chicks, short eared owls and numerous red kites.

-Our moorland work is channelled through the Scottish Moorland Group, a part of SLE with an independent Chairman, specialising in grouse moors and issues around their management.
+Our moorland work is channelled through the Scottish Moorland Group, a part of SLE with an independent Chairman.

 SMG is also closely involved with Scotland’s Moorland Forum, Working for Waders, the Partnership for Action Against Wildlife Crime, the East Cairngorms Moorland Partnership, Heads Up For Harriers and a range of other stakeholder initiatives to develop best practice.